What Does It Mean to Be Process Driven?

 - Continually measure your process effectiveness to improve continuously.

-As stated earlier, shifting from people driven to process-driven can be a complicated and challenging endeavour.
+As stated earlier, shifting from people driven to process-driven can be a complicated and challenging endeavor.
 Fortunately, advances in construction technology now provide builders with the opportunity to place decision-making authority at the optimum level.

 Contact us today to learn how your business will be better off with Bizprac.